The 5 Big Compound Lifts for Building Muscle

 - The Overhead Press: to develop the shoulders, upper chest, and triceps.

 - The Chin-Up: an upper-body pull to develop the upper back, biceps, and forearms.
 It’s also a great ab exercise.

-With these main lifts, we’ve still got all the benefits of the big powerlifting lifts, but we’ve also added in two extra upper-body lifts.
+With these main lifts, we’ve still got all the benefits of the big powerlifting lifts, but we’ve also added two extra upper-body lifts.
 That shifts the program from 2/3 lower body to 3/5 upper body, and these two extra upper body lifts will help us bulk up our chests, upper backs, shoulders, and arms.
-We’re still squatting enough to build strong legs, but those squats are balanced with a greater number of upper-body lifts, and each movement is given equal priority.
+We’re still squatting enough to build strong legs, but those squats are balanced with a greater number of upper-body lifts and each movement is given equal priority.
 Every workout no longer starts with squats.

 Like a powerlifter, we can keep a running tally of our “Big Five” total to measure our strength and progress.
 We can compare our results from doing various different programs.
 We can identify and overcome plateaus.
 We can give our lifts a proper hierarchy.

 Again, since we aren’t powerlifters, we don’t need to test our one-rep max unless we want to.
 Instead, we can test our rep maxes.
 As long as that number improves, we’re becoming bigger and stronger overall.
 After all, going from an 8-rep max of 185 to 225 shows just as much improvement as going from a 1-rep max of 230 up to 280.
 But by testing our rep maxes, we don’t need to peak or prepare, we don’t need to increase our risk of injury, and the test itself—doing an 8-rep set—is great for stimulating muscle growth.